nschorgh/Planetary-Code-Collection/README.md

 ### Mars Thermal Model

 This model calculates realistic surface temperatures on Mars.
-The thermal model solves the heat equation in the top few meters of the subsurface, using direct solar energy and sky irradiance as energy inputs.
-It also includes CO<sub>2</sub> frost.
+The heat equation is solved in the top few meters of the subsurface, using direct solar energy and sky irradiance as energy inputs.
+The model also includes CO<sub>2</sub> frost.
 The finite-difference method is flux-conservative even on an irregularly spaced grid and the thermal properties of the soil can vary with depth and with time.
 The solver for the one-dimensional heat equation is semi-implicit, which implies that the size of the time step is not limited by the spatial discretization, as it would be for simpler heat equation solvers.
 As a result, the model is ultra-fast.
 For example, `mars_thermal1d.f` takes 100 steps per sol and calculates temperatures for 10 Mars years, on the surface and at 80 depths, in 1.3 seconds.
-(As far as I am aware, this is still the fastest Mars thermal model available.)
+As far as I am aware, this is still the fastest Mars thermal model available.
 The orbit of Mars can be for the present-day or the past.
 The standard configuration is for a horizontal unobstructed surface, but planar slopes can also be modeled.

 *Documentation: User Guide Part 1*